A house made of containers. What are the rules for it?

 Tip for article

-If you are looking to purchase land to place a container home, it pays to have the help of an attorney.
+In case you are going to buy a plot of land to place a container house, it pays to get the help of an attorney.
 We will provide you with a complete contractual and legal service related to the purchase of the property.
 We can handle it within 48 hours, flawlessly and professionally.

-• details of the planned construction, its purpose and extent,
+• details of the planned construction, its purpose and scope,

 • the expected date of commencement and completion of the construction,